apache/orc/site/_docs/java-tools.md

 `--backup-path <path>`
   : when used with --recover specifies the path where the recovered file is written (default: /tmp)

+`--column-type`
+  : Print the column id, name and type of each column

 `-d,--data`
   : Should the data be printed